When You Can’t Make It

 If You’re Sick

 No one plans to get sick, and your health always comes first.
 I never want a student pushing through when they should be resting.
-When you are sick, it's not always possible to give 48-hours notice.
-If this is the case then:
+When you are sick, it’s not always possible to give 48 hours’ notice, and that’s completely understood.

 Weekly Students (High School or Younger):